 Furthermore, landlords will not be held accountable for dangerous conditions, and more innocent tenants throughout California will be placed in danger of being injured on their rental properties.

 Injured and aggrieved tenants have legal remedies other than a personal injury claim.
 The U.S. Department of Housing and Urban Development provides a helpful website with information specific to California tenants’ rights.
-Tenants should also look for local boards, agencies, and other groups that provide housing information specific to your local area.
+Tenants should also look for local boards, agencies, and other groups that provide housing information specific to their local area.

 Whatever type of injury you have sustained as a result of a landlord’s negligence, we can help you access the compensation you deserve.
 Call (888) 488-1391 or contact us online to schedule your free consultation with an experienced California injury lawyer.